alhazmy13/Synology-NAS-monitoring/README.md

 * Added snmp packages and Synology NAS MIBS.
 * Enable

+## Enable SNMP
+1. From Control panel in your Synology NAS go to Terminal & SNMP
+2. Click on SNMP tab, and enable SNMPv1, SNMPv2 service
+3. in Community input put ***public***
+4. Save

 ## Run Docker image in your Synology

 1. Install Docker from Synology package center